Morpheus: The Greek Dream Maker

 First and foremost, the name Morpheus inspired the naming of a powerful narcotic agent used for severe pain relief: morphine.
 The medical usage of morphine aims to influence the central nervous system.

 The drug is highly addictive, but also a naturally occurring member of a large chemical class of compounds called alkaloids.
-A German apothecary by the name of Adolf Serturner thought around the year 1805 that the drug should be related to the god of dreams because of it contained the same substances as found in opium.
+A German apothecary by the name of Adolf Serturner thought around the year 1805 that the drug should be related to the god of dreams because it contained the same substances found in opium.

 In the Arms of Morpheus

 The phrase “in the arms of Morpheus” is based on this idea.
-It is still used in English and Dutch language and means to be asleep, or to be sleeping very well.
+It is still used in English and Dutch language and means to be asleep or to be sleeping very well.
 In this sense, a deep sleep with lots of dreams is considered to be a good sleep.

-Popular Culture: the Matrix
+Popular Culture: The Matrix

 The Matrix is a movie that inspired many discussions and is still relevant to this day in many philosophical encounters.
 As affirmed by the makers of the film, it describes many types of religions and spiritualities in relation to social structures in a rather playful way.